Hyundai Elantra CN7: Manual Climate Control System

 5. If desired, turn the air conditioning ON with the temperature control knob set to heat in order to dehumidify the air before it enters into the cabin.

-If the windshield fogs up, select the Floor & Defrost mode or rotate the mode selecting knob to the Defrost mode.
+If the windshield fogs up, select the Floor

 Operation Tips

-• To help keep dust or unpleasant fumes from entering the vehicle through the ventilation system, temporarily set the air intake control to the recirculation mode.
+- To help keep dust or unpleasant fumes from entering the vehicle through the ventilation system, temporarily set the air intake control to the recirculation mode.
 Be sure to return the control to fresh mode position when the irritation has passed to keep fresh air in the vehicle.
 This will help keep the driver alert and comfortable.

-• To help prevent interior fog on the windshield, set the air intake control to fresh mode and fan speed to the desired position, turn on the air conditioning system, and adjust the temperature control to desired temperature.
+- To help prevent interior fog on the windshield, set the air intake control to fresh mode and fan speed to the desired position, turn on the air conditioning system, and adjust the temperature control to desired temperature.

 Air conditioning